 The medieval bridge remained in use up until 1831 when it was finally replaced by means of a competition.

-To alleviate dangerously fast currents sweeping through the bridges’ many narrow arches, a design with five wide stone arches was agreed.
+To alleviate dangerously fast currents sweeping through multiple narrow arches, a design with five wide stone arches was agreed.

 Continuity of traffic over the river was maintained by building the new bridge 30 meters upstream from the old.

 The old bridge was demolished once the new was completed.